sutoiku/puffin/SPONSORS.md

 ## Offer
 The first five sponsors will receive a 50% discount on their first-year membership.
 Please email info at stoic dot com for more information.

+## Competitors
+STOIC competitors should consider sponsoring PuffinDB, for the following reasons:
+- The project will happen (and succeed) with or without their support — *if you can't beat them, join them*.
+- This kind of open source project will happen with or without PuffinDB — the market has a systemic need for something like it.
+- Sponsorship will give competitors more visibility into what others are doing — good intelligence is priceless.